Passatge d’Iglésias, 10, 12

-For Marset’s new campaign we embraced a more conceptual approach to communication, generating a narrative around the lamps themselves.
-Teaming up with White Horse, we conceptualised and produced two clean and satisfying audiovisual productions which bring to the spotlight the craftsmanship and the materials behind the Dipping Light and the Discocó lamp.
-This evolving collection of videos projects these unique products as art pieces more than functional objects.
+For Marset’s new campaign we embraced a more conceptual approach to communication, generating a narrative around the lamps itselves.
+In team up with White Horse, this time we conceptualised and produced two clean and satisfying audiovisual productions which bring to the spotlight the craftsmanship and the materials behind the Dipping Light and the Discocó lamps.
+Altogether, an evolving collection of videos which projects the brand’s products more of art pieces than functional objects.

-“With these videos we want to present the new collection to the world from a more artistic perspective, projecting the lamps as objects of desire.”
+“With these videos we want to present the new collection to the world from a more artistic perspective and projecting lamps as objects of desire.”
 Isabel Valle, Marketing Manager

-Discocó is all about playfulness, the interaction between light and its various planes.
-To capture the essence of this lamp, we focused on the material which gave shape to the product.
-The smooth and tonal wood, combined with a detailed study of light, results in a unique lamp that softly plays with shadows and reflections, nuances and depth.
-This visual essay celebrates the spirited nature of designer Christopher Mathieu’s product, expressing the transformation of wood in its raw form into a delicate final product.
+Discocó is all about playfulness and interaction between light and materials.
+As such, we conceptualised an atmosphere created to highlight the origin of all this dynamism: the material which gave shape to the product.
+A sophisticated and pragmatic wood which, combined with a detailed study of incident light, results in a unique lamp that softly plays with lights and shadows through reflections, nuances and depth.
+Continuing with the dynamism and harmony of product created by the designer Christopher Mathieu’s, we produced a visual essay which celebrates the process behind the creation of the hanging lamp, beautifully showing the transformation of wooden sticks into a delicate product.

-Seeking to generate curiosity, a crescendo builds throughout each video creates a narrative tension, and the lamps are only shown in the last few seconds.
-Both audiovisual pieces are designed so that each one breathes its own identity, without losing the sense of a collection.
-Months of work were translated into two clean, inspiring and satisfying audiovisual productions to be spread across multiple platforms and communication channels, allowing Marset to evolve onto a more contemporary stage.
+Seeking the generation of curiosity in the audience, an in crescendo rhythm built up a narrative tension alongside each video, not showing the lamps until the last seconds.
+Both audiovisual pieces are designed so that each one breathes its own identity without losing the sense of collection.
+Months of work were translated into two clean, inspiring and satisfying audiovisual productions to be spread across multiple platforms and communication channels, allowing Marset to evolve towards a more contemporary stage.

-Both audiovisual productions enabled Marset to project both simplicity and sophistication through the interaction of materials, developing a more dynamic and playful visual language.
+Both audiovisual productions enabled Marset to project simplicity and sophistication through the interaction of materials, opening up to a more dynamic and playful way of communication.